How Much is Weight Loss Surgery?

 Weight Loss Surgery Cost in The United States

 So, how much is weight loss surgery?
 While the cost of weight loss surgery depends on many factors, it's essential to know that, in the United States, most people who undergo bariatric surgery are uninsured or have Medicaid or Medicare coverage.

 The average cost of weight loss surgery is between $20,000 and $25,000.

 If you're considering weight loss surgery but don't have insurance coverage or can't afford the typical costs associated with a procedure like this one—and you live in a state where there aren't any low-cost options for those without insurance—you may want to consider looking into getting financial help from your state's Medicaid program.

 Some states offer bariatric surgeries at no cost if they're medically necessary (and yours probably is).
 However, keep in mind that not all states offer this type of assistance and there may be waiting lists involved.

-You can always ask your doctor about whether he or she knows of any programs that might help cover some or all of your expenses related to bariatric surgery; sometimes they'll even approach an organization directly on your behalf (or refer you directly).
+You can always ask your doctor to decide on the safest weight loss surgery for you and whether he or she knows of any programs that might help cover some or all of your expenses related to bariatric surgery; sometimes they'll even approach an organization directly on your behalf (or refer you directly).

 On average, gastric bypass surgery costs about $30,000 in the United States.
 However, if you live near the border and travel across it to Mexico or Costa Rica for surgery, you may be able to save up to 80 percent of what you would spend in the U.S.

-The price of gastric bypass surgery depends on several factors: location (Mexico or Costa Rica vs. U.S.), surgeon's fees and whether it includes overnight recovery at a nearby hospital.
+The price of gastric bypass surgery depends on several factors: location (Mexico or Costa Rica vs. the U.S.), surgeon's fees, and whether it includes overnight recovery at a nearby hospital.

 The cost of lap band surgery can vary depending on the location where you have it done and whether or not you have insurance coverage.